billchuong2018/IIoT-Solution-for-Saltwater-intrusion-/README.md

 - Example : Can Tho City ( Viet Nam )  is nearly 100 kilometer from the sea. read 3,500 parts per thousand (ppt), normal water of less than 250 ppt.

 - On 2016, 600,000 people lost access to freshwater, while 160,000 hectares of paddy were destroyed and 800,000 tons of rice were lost.

-Financial damage from that drought hit US$237 million
+- On 2016 , Financial damage from that drought hit US$237 million and now it increases more dangerous damages on 2019 - 2020

 https://drive.google.com/file/d/12sjwORBtbwz04SWMB63ZCi7_1HJtwn1F/view?usp=sharing

-3) PROBLEM 2 : ABSENCE OF FLOOD WATER AND LACK OF WATER IN HOT SEASON
+3) PROBLEM 2 :  LACK OF WATER IN HOT SEASON

 - Mekong Delta region have had to struggle with the absence of flood waters.